They say that a rising tide lifts all boats. But some boats have a more enjoyable ride.

-Both Cronos Group and Tilray have tremendous growth prospects.
-But which marijuana stock is the better pick for investors?
-Here's how Cronos and Tilray stack up against each other.
+Which of these two marijuana stocks is the better pick now?
+Here's how Cronos Group and Supreme Cannabis stack up against each other.

 Image source: Getty Images.